-If you want to use gelatin instead, you will need 4 tsp. powder gelatin (8 g).
-Please remember the jelly made with gelatin will easily melt in the summer time while kanten (agar) will not melt at room temperature (read more here).
+If you want to use agar or gelatin instead, you will need 4 tsp of agar or powdered gelatin (8 g).
+Please remember the jelly made with gelatin will quickly melt in the summertime while kanten will not melt at room temperature (read more here).

-If you have any question about kanten/agar, please read this post first.
+If you have any questions about kanten, read this post first.

-- Fruits of your choice (orange, strawberries, blueberries, kiwi)
+- fruits of your choice (oranges, strawberries, blueberries, and kiwi work well)

-- In a small saucepan, add 2 cups (500 ml) of water and 4 gram kanten powder.
+- In a small saucepan, add 2 cups water and 4 g kanten (agar) powder.
 Whisk to combine and bring it to a boil.

-- Add ¼ cup (4 Tbsp.) sugar and whisk till sugar is completely dissolved.
+- Add ¼ cup sugar and whisk until sugar is completely dissolved.

-- Then pour the rest of the mixture and pop/remove the bubbles.
-Keep in the fridge until the jelly has solidified completely.
+- Then, pour the rest of the mixture in the mold.
+Pop and remove the bubbles.
+Keep in the fridge until the jelly has set completely.

-- Once solidified, run a knife around the mold and gently flip and unmold the jelly.
+- Run a knife around the mold and gently flip and unmold the jelly.
 If you’re using the nagashikan, run a knife around the mold and pull up the handles.

-- Cut the jelly to around the fruits so they look prettier.
+- Cut the jelly around the fruit so they look prettier.
 Serve chilled on a plate.